bartenbach/buttbutt/README.md

 [![Build Status](https://travis-ci.org/proxa/IRCbutt.svg?branch=master)](https://travis-ci.org/proxa/IRCbutt)

 # IRCbutt
-A Java port of buttbot, with various other functionality.
+A Java IRC bot inspired by buttbot, with various other functionality.

 Original ideas, and some borrowed from phrik from #archlinux on freenode